hidesoon/latex-for-publication/README.md

 The tools which can satisfy above considerations only left two major options:

 1. Overleaf.com: like the `google document`, but with LaTeX syntax, very powerful.
 2. [VScode + LaTeX workshop extension](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop): if you are a 'professional' developer, you may want to stay with a 'professional' IDE.
 VScode + LaTeX workshop extension can be a satisfy choice: remain the same workflows as what you do for programming, so not much different experience as you are writing your python script.
-Furthermore, if you are already a VScode user, I don't need to highlight how much power, that the VScode extension ecosystem can provide.
+Furthermore, if you are already a VScode user, no need to emphasize how powerful the VScode extension ecosystem is.

 If I work alone, I would go for *VScode + LaTeX workshop extension* for 100%.
 If need to work with coauthor who may not familiar with programming setup, I would recommend *Overleaf*, it would be a more comfortable experience.
 Overleaf can sync with Github, so there is no way to stop you working with your own favourite programming setup while let you coauthors stay with *Overleaf*.